-- in the absence of recourse, the buyer is not required to discount the purchase price on the basis of contingencies that have not materialised and would be covered under the RWI policy; - the seller's post-closing exposure is eliminated or significantly reduced; and - the need for a holdback or escrow dissipates, maximising the amount of consideration actually received by the seller at closing.
-For instance, according to SRS Acquiom's 2020 Buy-side RWI deal terms study, the average indemnity escrow amount drops from 12.3 per cent of the purchase price in deals with no identified RWI, to 2.3 per cent of the purchase price in deals with an identified BWI.
+in the absence of recourse, the buyer is not required to discount the purchase price on the basis of contingencies that have not materialised and would be covered under the RWI policy;

+- the seller's post-closing exposure is eliminated or significantly reduced; and - the need for a holdback or escrow dissipates, maximising the amount of consideration actually received by the seller at closing.
+For instance, according to SRS Acquiom's 2023 M&A Deal Terms Study, the average indemnity escrow amount in 2022 drops from 11.5 per cent of the transaction value in deals with no identified RWI to 1.2 per cent of the transaction value in deals with an identified RWI.